patrickett/ormolu/README.md

 should be.
 So the `ormolu-cli` will generate all the types to interact with the tables in the database for you.

+Changes should happen at/in the database and then you should rerun the `ormolu-cli` to make sure any changes are reflected in the types.

 ### Usage

 ```bash